Animatable and Relightable Gaussians for High-fidelity Human Avatar Modeling: Method

-\textbf{Pose-dependent Gaussian Maps.} We employ a powerful StyleGAN-based CNN , StyleUNet \cite{wang2023styleavatar} $\mathcal{F}$, to predict pose-dependent Gaussian maps from the pose conditions:
+We employ a powerful StyleGAN-based CNN , StyleUNet \cite{wang2023styleavatar} $\mathcal{F}_{\mathcal{G}}$, to predict pose-dependent Gaussian maps from the pose conditions:

 where $\mathcal{G}_\text{f}(\mathbf{\Theta})$ and $\mathcal{G}_\text{b}(\mathbf{\Theta})$ are front and back pose-dependent Gaussian maps, respectively, and each pixel represents a 3D Gaussian \cite{kerbl2023gaussian} including a position, covariance, opacity and color.
+To ensure that the position attribute of predicted Gaussian maps approximates the canonical human body, we opt to predict an offset map $\Delta\mathcal{O}(\mathbf{\Theta})$ on the parametric template instead of a global position map.
 We also modulate the output color attributes on Gaussian maps with a view direction map $\mathcal{V}$ to model view-dependent variance like NeRF-based approaches \cite{peng2021animatable}.
 We extract canonical 3D Gaussians inside the template mask from the pose-dependent Gaussian maps.
-As illustrated in Fig.~\ref{fig: avatar representation}, the canonical 3D Gaussians involve pose-dependent non-rigid deformations and appearances, e.g., garment wrinkles.
+It is worth mentioning that despite utilizing only front and back views for parameterizing the 3D Gaussians, the resulting point clouds still cover the side regions and hands of the human body as demonstrated in Fig.~\ref{fig: side regions}.
+The reason is that the projection to front \& back views is orthographic, thus there exist sufficient 3D Gaussians to model these parts.